THUDM/CogVLM/README.md

 bash scripts/evaluate_(224/490).sh
 ```

 It is recommended to use 490 version.
 However, if you have limited GPU resources (such as only one node with eight 24GB 3090 cards), you can try 224 version with model parallel.
+The anticipated result is around 95% accuracy on test set.

 ## Model Quantization
 In the sat implementation, you need to change the loading location to 'cpu' first, and then perform quantization.
 Here's how, see cli_demo.py for details: